 Beginning in 1996, the northern regions of Uganda were terrorized by the rebel group known as the Lord's Resistance Army (LRA), led by Joseph Kony, a self-proclaimed prophet from God.
 The brutal crimes and violence against the people in the north, including forced abduction of child soldiers, rapes, and mass executions, resulted in millions of persons fleeing their villages and being relocated into camps for internally displaced people.
 After being indicted for war crimes by the International Criminal Court in 2009, Joseph Kony and his army crossed the border into the Democratic Republic of Congo, becoming embroiled in the deadliest conflict since World War II, and leading to a new flood of refugees from that region.
-What began as a Ugandan civil war has effectively escalated into a regional conflict that involves 4 countries: the DRC, the CAR, Sudan, and Uganda.
-Currently, attacks in northern Uganda are relatively rare, and the IDP camps have been disbanded.
-U. S. Special Forces are currently assisting Uganda in the hunt for Joseph Kony.
+What began as a Ugandan civil war escalated into a regional conflict that involved 4 countries: the DRC, the CAR, Sudan, and Uganda.
+In April 2018, Ugandan and U.S. military forces ended their hunt for Kony and his group, with a Ugandan spokesperson stating that "the LRA no longer poses a threat to us as Uganda."